Current Research

 Historically, the cerebellum was considered a motor structure.
 Recent research suggests that the human cerebellum is also important in cognition.
 Our previous work has established that different regions of the cerebellum are involved in motor and cognitive processes, supporting the presence of a "functional topography" of the cerebellum.
 Now we aim to determine the specific cerebellar contribution to cognitive processes including language, working memory, and social cognition.

 The cerebellum is engaged during language tasks and damage to the cerebellum can result in language impairments.
 We are investigating the contribution of the cerebellum to language and language recovery following stroke using a variety of techniques, including fMRI and neuromodulation.
+We are also using cerebellar modulation to investigate the contribution of the cerebellum to reading.

 The Cerebellum & Development